Pago Pago International Airport: Apollo space program

 Pago Pago International Airport had historic significance with the U.S. Apollo Program.

 The astronaut crews of Apollo 10, 12, 13, 14, and 17 were retrieved a few hundred miles from Pago Pago and transported by helicopter to the airport prior to being flown to Honolulu on Lockheed C-141 Starlifter military aircraft (the Apollo 10 astronauts were flown directly to Ellington Air Force Base, Texas).

 In April of 1970, Apollo 13 returned to Earth, landing in the ocean near Tutuila.
 The astronauts were transported by helicopter to Pago Pago International Airport, where they were greeted by one of the largest crowds in American Samoan history.
 They were presented with Samoan gifts and entertained with traditional dances and songs before boarding their flight to Honolulu, Hawaiʻi.

-Today
+Airlines and destinations

 Hawaiian Airlines is the only major airline serving Pago Pago International Airport.
 In 2004, with assistance from the American Samoan government to promote and bring additional air carriers to Pago Pago, Aloha Airlines opened a Honolulu / Pago Pago / Rarotonga route.
 However, the airline lasted 11 months and eventually pulled out of Pago Pago and other South Pacific routes it served due to financial issues.